Lactarius argillaceifolius

 Lactarius argillaceifolius is a species of fungus in the family Russulaceae.
-The mushrooms produced by the fungus have convex to flattened drab lilac-colored caps that are up to 18 cm wide.
+The mushrooms have convex to flattened drab lilac-colored caps that are up to 18 cm wide.
 The cream-colored gills are closely spaced together and extend slightly down the length of the stem, which is up to 9 cm long by 3.5 cm thick.
-The mushroom produces an off-white latex when injured that stains the mushroom tissue brownish.
+The mushroom produces an off-white latex when injured that stains the tissue brownish.